K-stablity of Fano threefold hypersurfaces of index 1: Introduction

 The structure of the paper is as follows.
-In Section \ref{Preliminaries} we present useful lemmas about weighted projective varieties and we define delta invariants.
-We also present a local version of Theorem \ref{thm:SZ}.
-In view of the result $\alpha (X) \ge 1/2$ obtained in \cite{KOW}, the local version Theorem \ref{thm:localSZ} reduces the proof of K-stability of a quasismooth Fano $3$-fold hypersurface $X$ of index $1$ to giving a bound $\delta_P (X) > 1$ on local delta invariants only at several singular points (called maximal centers).
-In Section \ref{sect: AZ} we showcase the types of flags that are employed in the proof of our Main Theorem.
-For each flag type, we compute the Zariski decompositions needed in Abban-Zhuang method, and the explicit bounds for the local delta invariant $\delta_P(X)$.
-We then proceed to verifying that $\delta_P(X)>1$ is attained with respect to the flags of Section \ref{sect: AZ} when $P$ is a singular point which is a maximal center in Section \ref{sect: singular points}.
+In Section~\ref{Preliminaries}, we present useful lemmas about weighted projective varieties and we define delta invariants.
+In Section~\ref{Preliminaries}, we also introduce a local version of Theorem~\ref{thm:SZ}.
+In Section~\ref{sect: AZ}, we showcase the types of flags that are employed in the proof of our Main Theorem.
+For each flag type, we compute the Zariski decompositions needed in Abban--Zhuang method, and the explicit bounds for the local delta invariant $\delta_P(X)$.
+We then proceed to verifying that $\delta_P(X)>1$ is attained with respect to the flags of Section~\ref{sect: AZ} when $P$ is a singular point which is a maximal center in Section~\ref{sect: singular points}.

 \begin{Ack} The authors would like to thank Taro Sano and Luca Tasin for informing the authors about their new result \cite{ST24}.
 The authors also would like to thank Kento Fujita for informing us about the local version of the result of Stibitz-Zhuang (Theorem \ref{thm:localSZ}), which helped us to reduce a huge amount of computations of local delta invariants at non-maximal centers and increased the readability of the article drastically.
+Moreover, the authors would like to thank the anonymous referee who has carefully read earlier versions of the manuscript, which is now greatly improved.
 The first author was supported by the Japan Society for the Promotion of Science (JSPS), and by the Korea Institute for Advanced Study (KIAS), grant No. MG087901.
 The first author is also grateful for the hospitality of Saga University during her JSPS Fellowship.
 The second author is supported by JSPS KAKENHI Grant Number 23K22389. \end{Ack}